 This is one of the physical characteristics of the ethnic Sherpa people who live in the mountains.
-Their high altitude environment has made their bodies alter and adjust to the environmental conditions.
+Their high-altitude environment has made their bodies alter and adjust to the environmental conditions.

-Duration of Everest Base Camp Trek
+Meals during Everest Base Camp hiking

 In general, the Everest Base Camp Trek takes about 13 days.
-Most of the trekking journeys are also incorporated with a pre and post nights stay in Kathmandu.
+Most of the trekking journeys are also incorporated with a pre and post-night stay in Kathmandu.
 The duration of the EBC Trek is incorporated with ample acclimatization time.
 The trek is done at a slow and comfortable pace as this allows your body to adjust to the gradually rising elevation.
 It is advised to not rush the trip as it can lead to Acute Mountain Sickness.
 AMS occurs when your body does not adjust to the gain in elevation and can cause symptoms like dizziness, nausea, vomiting, headaches, loss of appetite and others.
 If left untreated, AMS can also sometimes be fatal.

 To avoid AMS, one can take medications like Diamox.
 Most trekkers opt to take the medication from the very beginning of the trip itself, from Kathmandu.
-Other factors to consider are getting properly acclimatized, maintain a comfortable pace, being hydrated and resting if the symptoms occur.
+Other factors to consider are getting properly acclimatized, maintaining a comfortable pace, being hydrated and resting if the symptoms occur.
 Because of this, having travel insurance is mandatory while trekking in Nepal.
-It is also important to have a travel insurance policy that covers the helicopter rescue and emergency evacuation in the mountains while trekking.
+It is also important to have a travel insurance policy that covers helicopter rescue and emergency evacuation in the mountains while trekking.

 During the trip, you can also hire porters to carry your bag-packs.
 This makes trekking a lot easier.
 Taking this into consideration, it is also advised to pack light and to only pack the necessary things you will need during the trip.
 The maximum amount a porter is capable of carrying is about 5 to 6 kg of weight per person.
 Similarly, the daily duration of trekking from one destination to the next is about 5 to 6 hours of trekking.
 The gain in elevation is much harder than the descent.
 That is why the initial trek to the base camp requires more stamina and longer duration than the descent back down the valley.

-When traveling with us, the cost generally excludes travel insurance, visa fees, trekking equipment, and other personal expenses.
+When travelling with us, the cost generally excludes travel insurance, visa fees, trekking equipment, and other personal expenses.
 Besides this, we include the cost of our package deals.
 As for meals and accommodation, the EBC Trek presents the option of both vegetarian and non-vegetarian meals.
 For drinking water, you have two options- either buy bottled drinking water in the mountain or use your own water purifying method, like tablets.
 Using one's purification method is a lot cheaper and cost-effective than constantly buying bottled drinking water in the mountains.
 The mineral water cost from USD 1 to USD 4 per bottle along the journey.
 The higher the elevation, the costlier things become.

 Warm Tea and coffee usually cost USD 2 to USD 4.
 A beer bottle costs USD 5 to USD 10.
 In the same manner, tipping the guide and the porter isn't mandatory, but it is appreciated.
-There are no specific amounts for tipping, but it depends upon your satisfaction in their work.
+There are no specific amounts for tipping, but it depends upon your satisfaction with their work.